pypa/packaging.python.org/source/guides/tool-recommendations.rst

 :doc:`ensurepip <python:library/ensurepip>`.

-Alternatively, consider :ref:`pipx` for the specific use case of installing Python command line applications that are distributed through PyPI.
+Alternatively, consider :ref:`pipx` for the specific use case of installing Python applications that are distributed through PyPI and run from the command line.
 Pipx is a wrapper around pip and venv that installs each application into a dedicated virtual environment.
-This avoids conflicts between the dependencies of different applications, and also with the system (especially on Linux).
+This avoids conflicts between the dependencies of different applications, and also with system-wide applications making use of the same Python interpreter (especially on Linux).

 For scientific software specifically, consider :ref:`Conda` or :ref:`Spack`.